hyperstack-org/hyperstack/docs/activerecord_api.md

 #### Prerendering

-During server-side pre-rendering, HyperMesh as direct access to the server so on initial page load all the values will be loaded and present.
+During server-side pre-rendering, HyperMesh has direct access to the server so on initial page load all the values will be loaded and present.

 #### Lazy Loading